Open Reproducible Science

 Community guidelines

 Feedback, bug reports and feature requests are welcome; file issues here or seek support here.
-If you would like to contribute to the package, please see our contributing guidelines.
+If you would like to contribute to these teaching materials, please see our contributing guidelines.